-CAPC Central Users are those users who are authorized under their organization’s membership with CAPC to access the services in CAPC Central, and who are registered and have agreed to the terms of the CAPC User Registration Agreement.
+CAPC members are those users who are authorized under their organization’s membership with CAPC to access CAPC services, and who are registered and have agreed to the terms of the CAPC User Registration Agreement.

 In addition to the information filled in during the registration process, CAPC also uses a session cookie, which simply allows users who log in to be identified as a logged-in user.
-Without this cookie, no one would be able to log into CAPC Central and access members-only resources.
+Without this cookie, no one would be able to login and access member-only resources.

-CAPC Central Users who utilize the Webinar or Virtual Office Hours on CAPC Central will be asked to use the WebEx service and enter their name and email address.
+CAPC members who utilize the Webinar or Virtual Office Hours will be asked to use the WebEx service and enter their name and email address.
 This information is stored in CAPC’s Salesforce database to record attendance for these services.
 To understand more about how WebEx protects or may use this data, visit: https://www.cisco.com/c/en/us/about/legal/privacy-full.html

 CAPC Seminar Registrants